news

 Reconsiderations

-Pastors and congregations may ask for reconsideration of an introduced appointment based on missional reasons (serious concerns about the pastor’s or congregation’s ability to contextually spread personal and social holiness and lead the congregation in nurturing the five core ministries of worship, evangelism, faith formation, hands-on missions, and generosity).
+Pastors and congregations may ask for reconsideration of an introduced appointment for missional reasons (serious concerns about the pastor’s or congregation’s ability to contextually spread personal and social holiness and lead the congregation in nurturing the five core ministries of worship, evangelism, faith formation, hands-on missions, and generosity).
 The following will not be considered: race, ethnic origin, gender, color, disability, marital status, age, or educational achievement of a pastor or congregation, as well as the location and size of a congregation.

-A pastor may ask for reconsideration by emailing their superintendent within 24 hours of being notified about the new appointment.
-A Staff Parish Relations Committee may ask for reconsideration by expressing their concerns at the introduction of the new pastor and then sending an email to their superintendent within 24 hours following the introductory meeting with the SPRC.
-The email must identify the perceived reasons the appointment will inhibit the spreading of personal and social holiness and nurturing of new disciples in the community for the transformation of the world.
+A pastor may request reconsideration by emailing their superintendent within 24 hours of being notified of the new appointment.
+A Staff Parish Relations Committee may request reconsideration by expressing their concerns at the introduction of the new pastor and then sending an email to their superintendent within 24 hours following the SPRC's introductory meeting with the new pastor.
+The email must identify the perceived missional reasons the appointment will inhibit the spreading of personal and social holiness and nurturing of new disciples in the community for the transformation of the world.
+Based on the pastor's reflections and prayer, the staff parish relations committee, and the superintendents, the bishop will decide on a request for reconsideration no later than 10 days after receiving it.